s4ke/Master-Thesis/src/md/025-arrows.md

 One thing we can see from these utility Arrows is how easily we can define generic Arrow code that will work on any sufficient specific Arrow.
 This is exactly why we aim to allow for parallelisation of programs via Arrows.
-We want to empower such generic code to be easily parallelised so these generic types of APIs are better to use.
+We want to empower such generic code to be easily parallelised so that these generic types of APIs are better to use.

 #### Notes